-Peter, born in 1968, is a native of South Florida.
-His first exposure to music as a young child was the Beatles and Duke Ellington, and he became a dedicated collector of rock, jazz, and classical music.
-A self taught musician, Peter began working as a professional musician in his late teens.
-He met bassist Bubba Newton in 1989, and the two worked in various groups before forming Crazy Fingers in 1990, with Peter as drummer and vocalist.
+Pete is a native of South Florida, and began working as a professional musician in his late teens.
+He met bassist Bubba Newton in 1989, and the two worked in various groups before forming Crazy Fingers in 1990, with Pete as drummer and vocalist.

-Peter is also a writer of musicology.
-In April 2001, his book on Duke Ellington, “The King of All, Sir Duke,” was published by Continuum Books of New York and London.
-His upcoming second book, “Bhairavi,” deals with Ravi Shankar and Indian music in Western culture.
-He then plans to complete a personal chronicle of the touring experiences of Deadheads, “A Short Time to Be There.”
-Peter studies Buddhist history and philosophy, and his long term future plans are to study and practice Music Therapy.
+Pete is also a writer of musicology.
+In 2001, his book on Duke Ellington, “The King of All, Sir Duke,” was published by Continuum Books of New York and London.
+His second book, “The Dawn of Indian Music in the West,” on Ravi Shankar and Indian music in Western culture, was published in 2006.

 In 2009, Pete joined Melvin Seals & JGB, and worked with Melvin for over ten years until 2020.
 Pete recorded an album with Donna Jean Godchaux released in 2014 titled “Back Around,” and has played numerous times with Phil Lesh, and Tom Constanten.
 Through it all, the Crazy Fingers band has remained Pete's consistent passion for 30 years, and Pete is incredibly proud that Crazy Fingers has played with the Buffalo Philharmonic Orchestra at the historic Kleinhans Music Hall in Buffalo NY.